atlassian/stricter/README.md

 `root` - root folder for the project.

 `rulesDir` - folder, containing custom rules.
 Rule files need to follow naming convention `<rulename>.rule.js`.
 They will be available for configuration as `<rulename>`.

-`extensions` - an optional array of implicit extensions. `js` is always added by default.

 `exclude` - `RegExp | RegExp[] | Function`, regular expressions to exclude files, uses relative path from root or function accepting relative path and returning boolean